openpay-innovations/openpay-payment-gateway-for-woocommerce/README.md

 ## Woocommerce Documentation

+WooCommerce is a free to use plugin for WordPress that converts a basic WordPress site into a Multi-dimensional eCommerce platform with a wide range of features, built on open source technology.

+WooCommerce provides online merchants not only with a flexible shopping cart system, but also control over the look‐and‐feel of the content as well as the functionality of their online store.

 This link will help you familiarize yourself with [Woocommerce’s features](https://docs.woocommerce.com/)

 Introduction
 ---------

 ### What is Openpay Payment Gateway Plugin?

-WooCommerce is a free to use plugin for WordPress that converts a basic WordPress site into a Multi-dimensional eCommerce platform with a wide range of features, built on open source technology.

-WooCommerce provides online merchants not only with a flexible shopping cart system, but also control over the look‐and‐feel of the content as well as the functionality of their online store.
+With the official Openpay plugin for Woocommerce, users can easily offer their customers the smarter way to pay.

-WooCommerce can be fully integrated with Openpay’s online payment solutions.
-Installing and configuring the Hosted Payment Solution module of Openpay provide a simple, secure and convenient option to connect with Openpay’s online payment processing platform.
+Installing and configuring the Openpay plugin provide a simple, secure and convenient option to connect with Openpay’s online payment processing platform.

 ## Integration Components